michellerenehey/lab-03-rock-paper-scissors/README.md

 ## Making a plan

+### HTML
+* h1 header
+* p to explain the rules of the game
+* input radio buttons: rock, paper, scissors (with images)
+* submit button
+* text field: "computer chose R/P/S"
+* text field: you win/lose/tie
+* text field: you've won X number of times
+* text field: you've lost X number of times
+* text field: you've tied X number of times

+### STATE
+* number of wins: 0
+* number of losses: 0
+* user choice (will generate with button click)
+* computerChoice (will generate with button click)

+### EVENT
+on button click:
+    - set a const variable selected = document.querySelector('input[type=radio:checked'])
+    - create a didUserWin function IN SEPARATE FOLDER and link it in with import
+    - set a variable userChoice = selected.value
+    - create a computerChoice function IN A SEPARATE FOLDER and link it in with import
+    - if (didUserWin(userChoice, computerChoice))

 (bolded steps are mandatory, unbolded are for more advanced projects)

 1) **Make a drawing of your app.
 Simple "wireframes"**